 - Mental health

 - Addiction stigmas

-- LGBTQ challenges (e.g. problems at school, self-image)
+- LGBTQ challenges (e.g., acceptance, problems at home and school)

 - Financial problems

 How Is Family Therapy Helpful In Addiction Recovery?

 As stated earlier, addiction is a family disease.
 Family therapy allows for all members of the family unit to be present and active in counseling and intervention.
 Family therapy may include one-on-one counseling to provide individual insights with the therapist in preparation of all the family members coming together in family therapy.
 Family therapy provides family members opportunities to share how its members have experienced each other and their feelings related to those experiences.
 During family therapy in the recovery process, relatives can learn if they have been helpful as they intended or unknowingly harmful in their loved one’s addiction.